xcompact3d/Incompact3d/INSTALL.md

 Be sure to also configure your system to use the appropriate proxy settings, e.g. by setting the `https_proxy` and `http_proxy` variables.

-**Note:** The compiling process
+### The compiling process

 The build system for Xcompact3d is based on CMake.
 It is good practice to directly point to the
 MPI Fortran wrapper that you would like to use to guarantee consistency between Fortran compiler and MPI.
 This can be done by setting the default Fortran environmental variable
 ```
 export FC=my_mpif90